kvnang/frkennyang/src/posts/Bernadette/index.md

 ### Drink and Wash

 Gestures:
-- Recite the Creed
+- Recite the Creed.
-- Drink from the palm of your hand
+- Drink from the palm of your hand.
-- Puts water on your face
+- Puts water on your face.

 ---